fkie-cad/Logprep/README.md

 ## Documentation

-A sphinx documentation for Logprep can be build via tox (install via `pip3 install tox`).
+The documentation for Logprep is online at https://logprep.readthedocs.io/en/latest/ or it can be built locally via tox (install via `pip3 install tox`).
 Building the documentation is done by executing the following command from within the project root directory:

 `tox -e docs`